 If that is the case, the law requires that Medicare's future interest be taken into account before disbursing the settlement or judgment funds.
 This might include establishing a "Medicare Set Aside" ("MSA") to pay for medical care for which Medicare would otherwise be responsible.
 If the requirement of future medical care is a realistic possibility, the best course of action is to speak with an experienced attorney who can help with the process and determine what's necessary to appropriately take into account Medicare's future interest.

 Does an Admission of Liability Matter?

-In most instances when a personal injury claim is resolved by a negotiated settlement, the insurance company offers the injured party a Release and Settlement Agreement which, when signed, will terminate the claim.
-This document likely states that the insurance company (on behalf of its insured) in no way admits fault or liability.
+In most instances, when a personal injury claim is resolved by a negotiated settlement, the insurance company that will pay the settlement tenders to the injured party a Release and Settlement Agreement which, when signed, will terminate the claim.
+This agreement likely states that the insurance company (on behalf of its insured) is not admitting fault or liability.

 Who Will Ever Know?

 Don't be surprised to learn that if you fail to report your settlement or judgment, there is still a good chance that Medicare will find out.
 Medicare flags payments it makes for certain medical treatments that often result from injuries associated with personal injury claims.
 So, if you break a bone and seek medical treatment, you will likely receive correspondence from Medicare asking if you suffered the injury on account of another's negligence.
 You must truthfully respond to such requests and any others from Medicare.
 Failure to do so may jeopardize your eligibility and may even be a criminal offense.